 Install a backflow prevention device or air-gap between pump discharge and the pipeline if detrimental backflow may occur.
-If an air-gap is used, the air-gap must be at least twice the inside diameter of the supply pipe or valve opening, or 1 inch, whichever is greater.
+If an air-gap is used, it must be at least twice the inside diameter of the supply pipe or valve opening, or 1 inch, whichever is greater.